rschristopher/ischristtrue.com/src/modern-views/index.md

 > *"ye shall be as gods",*

-If we had to name the spirit of our times -- our modern view -- it is clearly the spirit of antichrist, a deceitful and malevolent cycle of death attacking the very spirit of truth that overcame death.
+If we had to name the spirit of our times -- our modern view -- it is clearly the spirit of antichrist, a deceitful and malevolent cycle of death, attacking the very spirit of truth that overcame death for our salvation.